palantir/autopkg-recipes/README.md

 https://autopkg.github.io/autopkg/

 #### JamfUploader
 A collection of Autopkg processors used for all the .jamf recipes in this repository.
-Note that <a href="https://github.com/grahampugh/jamf-upload/wiki/JamfUploader-AutoPkg-Processors#using-the-processors">using JamfUploader</a> requires adding the `grahampugh-recipes` repo to your AutoPkg preferences. https://github.com/grahampugh/jamf-upload/wiki/JamfUploader-AutoPkg-Processors
+Note that [using JamfUploader](https://github.com/grahampugh/jamf-upload/wiki/JamfUploader-AutoPkg-Processors#using-the-processors) requires adding the `grahampugh-recipes` repo to your AutoPkg preferences. https://github.com/grahampugh/jamf-upload/wiki/JamfUploader-AutoPkg-Processors

 #### JSSImporter